skvrd/RoboND2/writeup.md

 ## Project: Kinematics Pick & Place
-### Writeup Template: You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.

 ---

 **Steps to complete the project:**

 1. Set up your ROS Workspace.
 2. Download or clone the [project repository](https://github.com/udacity/RoboND-Kinematics-Project) into the ***src*** directory of your ROS Workspace.